Car hire advice

 You have two options to reduce your excess liability:

 1. Buy insurance from a standalone insurance company.
 This is called Excess Reimbursement Insurance (ERI) and can be purchased online, in advance of your trip.
 If there is any damage, you will have to pay the excess to the car hire company, but you will then be able to claim it back.
-See our car hire excess insurance reviews below.
+See our car hire excess insurance reviews above.

 2. Buy insurance from the company renting you the car.
 This is usually called Super Collision Damage Waiver (SCDW) and can be purchased at the rental desk.
 SCDW reduces the excess (often down to zero) that you will have to pay in the event of damage.